- Incels are heterosexual men who blame women and society for their lack of romantic success

 April 21, 2020 - Carl Bennington, Covina, California, USA

 Carl Bennington was arrested in April 2020 after making violent threats against women and teenage girls.
 Starting in 2016, Bennington used social media to harass and physically and sexually threaten women and teens, specifically females who rejected his advances.
 Bennington promoted incel ideology online and referred to Elliot Rodger as a victim.
+He pleaded guilty to two counts of cyberstalking.
+Bennington, who faced up to 10 years in federal prison, was sentenced in April 2021 to 18 months.
+The judge cited concerns about his mental health.

 February 24, 2020 – Toronto, Canada